NativeScript/docs-v7/ui-with-xml.md

 });
 ```

-Load XML file with JavaScript code-behind (*Load the specified XML file name in the  specified path.
-JavaScript file with the same name will be required() and served as code-behind of the XML.*):
+Load XML file with JavaScript code-behind by finding the specified XML file name through the specified path in the exports of the modules.
+JavaScript file with the same name will be required and served as code-behind of the XML.
 ```JavaScript
 var builder = require("ui/builder");
 var myComponentInstance = builder.load({